RedRoserade/dart-json-serializer/README.md

 A "Proof of Concept" reflection-based JSON serializing and deserializing library for Dart.

 **WARNING**: This is merely a proof of concept and is not meant to be used in production.
 Who knows what can be improved and what bugs lie around?
+Plus, I'm pretty sure that there are packages lying around which do this sort of thing much more efficiently.

 ### Motivation